hhvm/user-documentation/guides/hhvm/06-inconsistencies/01-intro.md

 However, there are some noted inconsistencies.
 They are listed here.

-*Note*: This list may not be exhaustive; feel free to submit a pull request or issue on any other inconsistencies you may find.
+*Note*: This list may not be exhaustive; feel free to submit a [pull request](https://github.com/facebook/hhvm/pulls) or [file an issue](https://github.com/facebook/hhvm/issues) on any other inconsistencies you may find.

 ## Arrays